cimon-io/ansible-role-nginx/README.md

 ### NGINX configuration

-Use configuration variables for more NGINX options (see `vars/configure.yml`).
 The variable `nginx_user` defines user credentials used by worker processes.

 ```yaml
 nginx_user: "www-data"            # A user for whom NGINX is installed